pharo-spec/Chest/README.md

 - `Chest class>>#unsubscribe:` : helper that unsubscribes its argument from the unique instance of `ChestAnnouncer`

+- `Chest class>>#weak` : returns `WeakChest class`.
+You can use the same API on this class as you would on `Chest class`, in order to create or access chests that hold weak references to objects.

 ##### How to create instances
 - `Chest class>>#new` : creates a chest with a default name that is in the form of 'Chest_autoIncrementedNumber'